 Keep personal files out of your project .gitignore

-You're reviewing a pull request and everything looks fine until one tiny line sneaks into the diff:
+You're reviewing a pull request and everything looks normal until one small line turns up in the diff:

-Maybe.
-But it also tells you something about the boundary between project configuration and personal configuration.
+But it also says something about the boundary between project configuration and personal configuration.
 The project probably does need to ignore node_modules/ or generated build output.
 It probably doesn't need to know which editor I use.

 That belongs on my machine, not in everybody's repository.